8ta4/say/DONTREADME.md

 ### Background Process

 > Where does this tool store the API key?
-(Planned)

 The API key is in `~/.config/say/secrets.yaml`.